MichaelELeonard/JavaScript-Challenge/README.md

-### Metadata, i.e., an individual's demographic information.
+### Metadata, i.e., an individual's demographic information
 •	Loop through each key-value pair from the metadata JSON object and create a text string.
 •	Append an html tag with that text to the #sample-metadata panel.